To be eligible for admission to the department, a student must have a BS in engineering, physics or a comparable science program.

 Letters of recommendation

-Three letters of recommendation are required — one letter must come from an academic source, although we prefer two.
-If your background includes industrial experience, involvement in performing arts, athletics, public service, or entrepreneurial activities, you may wish to include one reference who can comment on that part of your experience.
+Three letters of recommendation are required — one letter must come from an academic source, although we prefer at least two.
+If your background includes industrial experience or involvement in leadership, public service, or entrepreneurial activities, you may wish to include one reference who can comment on that part of your experience.
 Recommendations must be submitted online.
 Please see the "Recommendations" section of the online application for information.

 One original, official transcript from all colleges or universities attended full time for one year or more are required.
+Transcripts can be received via mail or electronically.
 Send them to:

 Graduate Admissions Office